MirjamC/xml-workshop/_sources/12_auto_batch.md

   name: python3
 ---

-# 8. Practical session: Alto and Elementree
+# 12. Practical session: Automatically extraxt information from a batch of files